-We started the Common Space project in order to promote fundamental and sustainable change.
-Herein we envision and visualise the power of reprogramming existing typologies into a new set of infrastructures.
-These public spaces offer affordable and flexible access to spaces and infrastructure and allow for personal and creative development.
-Currently the multidisciplinary team is building local and global networks and cooperations and tests their ideas specific case studies.
+We started the Common Space project to drive fundamental and sustainable change.
+Here we introduce and visualize the power of reprogramming existing typologies into a new set of infrastructures.
+These public spaces offer affordable and flexible access to space and infrastructure, and allow for personal and creative progress.
+The multidisciplinary team is currently building local and global networks and collaborations and testing their ideas in concrete case studies.

 Team: Mark Neuner, Irina Nalis, Marlene Lötsch, Gloria Hinterleitner, Alexander Fischer, Christian Höhl, Agnes Schulz-Bongert, Daniela Mehlich, Vanessa Bühl